Updated - Aug 11th, 2023

 You are your dog’s whole world

-There’s a popular saying among dog lovers, “Your dog might be just a small part of your life, but to them, you are their whole life.”
+There’s a popular saying among dog lovers, “Your dog might be just a small part of your world, but to them, you are their whole world.”
 If you understand that, you’ll understand the devotion and love your dog has for you.

 However your dog shows love and affection for you, never doubt how important and loved you are, and never take it for granted, because, to quote another famous saying “Dogs aren’t our whole lives, but they make our lives whole.”